MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/whereoperator.md

 **Notes**
 Null values: all filtering functions return false when compared with null values.
-You can use special null-aware functions to write queries that take null values into account:
+You can use special null-aware functions to write queries that handle null values.

 [isnull()](./isnullfunction.md),
 [isnotnull()](./isnotnullfunction.md),
 [isempty()](./isemptyfunction.md),